Avrupa Minerals (CVE:AVU) Trading Down 7.7% – Here’s What Happened

-Avrupa Minerals Ltd. (CVE:AVU – Get Free Report) shares traded down 7.7% during trading on Thursday .
-The company traded as low as C$0.06 and last traded at C$0.06.
-36,250 shares traded hands during trading, a decline of 60% from the average session volume of 90,149 shares.
+Avrupa Minerals Ltd. (CVE:AVU – Get Free Report)’s stock price dropped 7.7% during trading on Thursday .
+The stock traded as low as C$0.06 and last traded at C$0.06.
+Approximately 36,250 shares traded hands during mid-day trading, a decline of 60% from the average daily volume of 90,149 shares.
 The stock had previously closed at C$0.07.

 About Avrupa Minerals